equinor/fmu-tools/docs/qcproperties.rst

 **Input arguments:**

 * ``data``: The input data as a Python dictionary (required).
 See valid keys below.
-* ``reuse``: Bool to define if XTGeo data should be reused in the instance (optional).
-  Default is True.
-Turning this off will impact the performance.
 * ``project``: Required for usage inside RMS